 The last step in creating your go-to-market strategy is building out a detailed marketing plan.
-Your marketing plan will include how you will talk about your product, what channels you will promote it on, how you will advertise, and more.
+Your marketing plan will include how you will talk about your product, what marketing channels you will promote it on, how you will advertise, and more.
 You can break it down into several key points.

-- What channels will we use to market our product?
+- What marketing channels will we use to market our product?
 You could include everything from social media to direct mail such as postcards.
-The key is to ensure you use the channels that best match your target audience’s needs.
+The key is to ensure you use the marketing channels that best match your target audience’s needs.

 - What is our key messaging?
 Think back to your unique selling proposition.
 Try to hone this down into a few key points.
 These will be the foundation for all your marketing messages going forward.

 - How will we measure our marketing success?
 The data you glean from analytics is the information you need to continually optimize your plan.
 It can even help improve your product.
 Establishing benchmarks will let you gauge whether you’re making forward progress.
 Measuring against them can help you know if you need to pivot and try a new approach.

 - Who will own the key responsibilities of the marketing strategy?
 This might be your dedicated marketing team, an agency, or your sales department.
 And, in some cases, it’s a combination of all these teams.
 Define this in your go-to-market strategy so you can hold the right people accountable for marketing deliverables.